yucelz/q-store/examples/README.md

 pip install -e .
 ```

-**TensorFlow warnings**: TF may show compilation warnings - these are normal
+**TensorFlow warnings**: TF may show compilation warnings - these are normal and can be ignored

+**TensorFlow GPU disabled warning**: This is expected - quantum layers run on CPU only (tf.py_function not XLA-compatible)

+**"python-dotenv not installed" message**: This is informational - examples work without it using environment variables

+**"IONQ_API_KEY not found" error**:
+- You used `--no-mock` but didn't configure API keys
+- Either remove `--no-mock` flag (use mock mode) or add IONQ_API_KEY to `examples/.env`

-**Slow execution**: Quantum simulation is computationally intensive.
-Consider:
+**Slow execution**:
-- Using GPU backends (when available in Phase 3)
-- Reducing circuit depth
-- Reducing batch size

-**Low accuracy**: This is expected for toy examples.
-To improve:
-- Increase training data
-- Add more quantum layers
-- Tune learning rate
-- Train for more epochs
+- Use mock mode for fast testing (default)
+- Real quantum backends involve API calls and queue times
+- Reduce samples/epochs for faster iteration: `--samples 50 --epochs 1`
+- Reduce batch size: `--batch-size 16`

+**Low accuracy in mock mode**: This is expected - mock backend returns random quantum results (~10% accuracy for 10-class problem).
+Use `--no-mock` with real backend for actual performance.

+**"Gradients do not exist" warning**: This is expected - the quantum encoding layer blocks gradient flow by design (using `tf.stop_gradient`).
+Only the quantum layer parameters and classical layers receive gradients.

+**Real backend errors**:
+- Check your API key is valid
+- Verify you have credits/access
+- Some backends have qubit limits
+- Check IonQ service status

 ## Next Steps